 In 2020, the Psychology of Technology Institute will award 3 dissertation award grants of $1,000 each and acknowledge up to 3 additional honorable mentions.
 This initiative is in line with the Psychology of Technology Institute’s mission of connecting and supporting scholars from multiple scientific disciplines who conduct research examining the factors that shape people's attitudes about new technologies, and how the adoption and use of these technologies are transforming how people live, work, play, and interact.

 Applicants must be doctoral students in psychology, organizational behavior, communications, marketing, or a related field and in good standing with their university.
 Must be enrolled full-time (or working on their dissertation research for an equivalent of full-time enrollment regardless of actual registration status).
 Applicants must have had their dissertation proposals approved by their dissertation committees prior to application.
 The dissertation research may be in any area of psychology and technology.

-The due date for all materials is OCTOBER 1, 2018; decisions will be made by January 2019.
+The due date for all materials is NOVEMBER 15, 2019; decisions will be made by January 2020.

 Abstract of the dissertation proposal, not more than 250 words, single-spaced (not including references)

 Summary of the dissertation proposal, not more than 600 words, single-spaced (not including references)

-- Table or Figure (optional; no more than one)
+Table or Figure (optional; no more than one)

-- Curriculum vitae including scientific publications, presentations, research and teaching experience
+Curriculum vitae including scientific publications, presentations, research and teaching experience

 One letter of recommendation from the applicant’s academic advisor is required to complete the application process

 The letter writer will submit his/her letter via email at email@example.com and, in addition to the recommendation, must include the following in the letter: